VicentMolesCases/thesis_latex_template/README.md

 3. Add to `new_chapter/` the `figures/` folder, which includes the pictures for the new chapter/appendix.
 4. Add the code `\include{1_chap/new_chapter/new_chapter}` in the Chapter or Appendix sections of `thesis.tex`.

+### Adding new references
+To add a new reference to the document a new BibTeX entry must be included in the file `3_biblio/ref.bib`.
+The biblography style can be found in `ThesisClass/IEEEtranN_mod.bst`, which is a modified version of the `IEEEtranN.bst` style (https://www.bibtex.com/s/bibliography-style-ieeetran-ieeetrann/).